ISO® 20022 Frequently Asked Questions

 All financial institutions sending or receiving Swift cross-border payment instructions (MT 1xx and related messages) via Swift FINplus are impacted.
 Corporates, technology providers, and market infrastructures handling cross-border payments will also be affected.

 The “coexistence period” is when both MT and ISO 20022 messages were accepted for cross-border payment instructions.
-This period ends on November 22, 2025, after which ISO 20022 becomes mandatory for relevant Swift traffic.
+This period ended on November 22, 2025, after which ISO 20022 became mandatory for relevant Swift traffic.

 • Provides structured data fields for names, addresses, and remittances, improving screening and reducing errors.